HappinessCharge Pretty Cure!: Production

 The series was first filed by Toei in the Japan Patent Office for a variety of goods on October 2, 2013, and made public on October 24, 2013.
 In an issue of Nikkan Sports PreCure Shimbun newspaper, Dokidoki!
 PreCures producer, Hiroaki Shibata, confirmed the series and series writer Ryota Yamaguchi confirmed Dokidoki!
 PreCures 49 episode run and that HappinessCharge Precure! would debut in the beginning of February 2014.
 The project was then officially revealed in the January 2014 issue of Shogakukan's CoroCoro Comic Magazine.
 The anime's form changing is also used in the ending and would make use of advanced 3D/CGI graphics and motion capture, which was used in the previous series' dancing ending themes.

 On January 3, 2014, Megumi Nakajima of Macross Frontier fame announced that she will voice the series' main character, Megumi Aino.
-She stated that Pretty Cure was something she has adored for a long time, so it was like a dream to be allowed to star in it herself.
+She stated that Pretty Cure was something she had adored for a long time, so it was like a dream to be allowed to star in it herself.
 It is the first time she took another lead anime role after previously announcing an indefinite hiatus from her music career at the end of March 2014.
 A day later, the first commercial for the series was aired at the end of episode 46 of DokiDoki PreCure!, showcasing Cure Lovely and Cure Princess' transformations.
-On January 26, the trailer for the first episode was aired at the end of the final episode of DokiDoki PreCure!.
+On January 26, the trailer for the first episode was aired at the end of the final episode of DokiDoki PreCure!